0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 :::info

-- `takerAddress` is required for RFQ liquidity.
+A `takerAddress` is required for RFQ liquidity.
 This is the address that will be filling the order.

+RFQ liquidity is currently available on Mainnet, Polygon, and Arbitrum via Swap API.
+Find the API endpoint for different chains [here](/0x-swap-api/api-references/overview).

 :::